 Furthermore, with China now using its position as “Factory of the world” as a political weapon and threatening to limit supplies of life saving equipment and medical supplies, I fully expect more strategically important manufacturing to be moved back within national borders.
 Trade will of course continue, but it has proven foolish to depend overly on others for things necessary for your own survival.

 Corona has made it clear that being entirely dependant on an Authoritarian Communist dictatorship for pretty much all such materiel is … probably a bad idea.

-The world has no more time for your bullshit
+The world has no more time for you

 Health services and supply chains, even in the developed west, will be pushed beyond breaking point.
 Rationing of care and supplies will likely become a factor of our lives for the next year or so at least.

 Hard times are ahead, and if you’ve been used to relying (as we all have been to some extent) on the fact that we’re all so safe and pampered in the west, there’s a shock in store.

 With healthcare systems being overwhelmed, and battlefield levels of triage being put in place, we are all going to have to be responsible for ourselves.
 We must rely on our own independence and resources, and each other.

 As a result, nobody has the luxury to care about your made up mental illness, or that the only thing you’ve got going on in your life is that you’re part of [Insert Identity Group Here].
 We’re out of patience as a society, and we no longer have the resources to coddle you.

 Nobody has time or patience to shield you from your actions, and if you choose to endanger yourself, then that’s your own lookout.
 If your actions endanger others, for example, if you come into work when you have symptoms or generally go about your day exposing vulnerable people, then you deserve the harshest punishments.